Volkswagen e-Golf (2014-2019) interior & comfort

 Worthwhile options included the Active Info Display instrument pack, and the Lane Assist Plus package, with features including traffic-jam assistance, rear cross-traffic alert and traffic sign display.

 Infotainment, apps & sat nav

 The standard Discover Pro infotainment system is packed with features and uses intuitive navigation menus, although the gesture control function seems a bit gimmicky and not very useful.
-It’s disappointing to have to pay over £400 for wireless smartphone connectivity, too.

 In This Review